 Nowadays, there is a range of modern choices for comfortable and convenient teeth straightening treatment:

 Mild orthodontic conditions such as irregularly spaced teeth, crooked or protruding teeth, and overcrowded teeth may be corrected with a removable braces system.
 Retainers are an example of removable braces systems used to keep teeth in their proper positions after teeth straightening with a fixed braces system.

 Removable braces systems include near-invisible aligners made out of clear plastic to resemble a mouth shield or guard that fits over the front teeth.
-The aligners may be replaced ever two weeks, such as with Invisalign technology, as teeth straightening progresses.
+The aligners may be replaced every two weeks, such as with Invisalign technology, as teeth straightening progress.
 Clearstep is another example of a removable braces system designed to be easily removed for sporting activities, teeth cleaning, eating, singing and playing of musical instruments.

 Fixed braces systems

 Fixed braces systems are often used to treat more severe orthodontic conditions.
 Modern fixed braces systems differ from traditional metal braces in that elastics are not used in the design, and brackets are made out of tooth-coloured ceramics.
 More information.